;

 Those rates are higher among certain groups, such as single women with children, Black people, Hispanics, and households that fall below the federal poverty level, which is currently $31,200 annually for a family of four.

-Chaney sees those statistics in the growing numbers of people coming to SERVE for assistance.
+Cheney sees those statistics in the growing numbers of people coming to SERVE for assistance.

 “Typically it’s always been about the working poor.
 I’ve been in this work 20 years,” she said.
 “But now more and more, we’re seeing really moderate-income individuals as well.
 People just simply can’t afford it.”

-The “hunger game”, as Chaney calls it, is about paying all the bills and then using whatever is left for food.
+The “hunger game”, as Cheney calls it, is about paying all the bills and then using whatever is left for food.
 “You pay your mortgage or your rent, then your car, maybe childcare.
 What’s left over is food money.
 And food money is a luxury for some these days,” she said.

 Organized in 1979, the SERVE pantry operates differently from traditional food banks.
 Instead of filling a box with a portion of whatever donated goods they have on hand, SERVE brings clients in to choose for themselves what they want in a space that resembles a small grocery store.